Sam Elliott

 Samuel Pack Elliott (born August 9, 1944) is an American actor.
-He is the recipient of several accolades, including a Screen Actors Guild Award, and a National Board of Review Award, and has been nominated for an Academy Award, two Golden Globe Awards, and two Emmy Awards.
+With a career spanning over five decades of film and television, he is recognized for his deep sonorous voice.
+Elliott has received various accolades, including a Screen Actors Guild Award and a National Board of Review Award, in addition to nominations for an Academy Award, two Primetime Emmy Awards and two Golden Globe Awards.